warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/telegram-botfather-start.png)

-1. After selecting the start button at the bottom of the chat, you will see the list of available commands for [@BotFather](https://t.me/botfather).
+1. After selecting the start button at the bottom of the chat, you will see a list of available commands for [@BotFather](https://t.me/botfather).

     ![image](./media/azure-functions-bot/telegram-botfather-commands.png)